VocAddict/UTAText/contents/preface.md

 #### Development Overview   {#eip-350}

-Open VocalSynth Initiative *UTAText: The Open Source UTAU Textbook* is the product of a collaborative effort by a group of dedicated authors, editors, and instructors whose collective passion for this project has resulted in a text that is remarkably unified in purpose and voice.
+{GROUP NAME} *UTAText: The Open Source UTAU Textbook* is the product of a collaborative effort by a group of dedicated authors, editors, and instructors whose collective passion for this project has resulted in a text that is remarkably unified in purpose and voice.
 Special thanks is due to our Lead Author, Jay Abramson of Arizona State University, who provided the overall vision for the book and oversaw the development of each and every chapter, drawing up the initial blueprint, reading numerous drafts, and assimilating field reviews into actionable revision plans for our authors and editors.

 The collective experience of our author team allowed us to pinpoint the subtopics, exceptions, and individual connections that give students the most trouble.
 The textbook is therefore replete with well-designed features and highlights which help students overcome these barriers.
 As the students read and practice, they are coached in methods of thinking through problems and internalizing mathematical processes.